mui/material-ui/docs/pages/blog/material-ui-early-2024-standardization.md

 ## Component CSS classes

 One way to customize the look of components is to target their CSS classes.
-For example, you might want to modify the `Chip` component’s primary color and have it be different when it’s clickable.
+For example, you might want to modify the `Chip` component's primary color and have it be different when it's clickable.

 <iframe src="https://codesandbox.io/embed/d7xqr6?view=Editor+%2B+Preview&module=%2Fsrc%2FDemo.tsx&hidenavigation=1"
      style="width:100%; height: 200px; border:0; border-radius: 4px; overflow:hidden;"